rendaw/java-coroutines/readme.md

 </dependency>
 ```

-Code that suspends needs to be instrumented.
-To do that, follow the instructions here:
+Then follow the instructions here to instrument your code (at runtime or compile time):
 [coroutines-core Usage](https://github.com/rendaw/java-coroutines-core#usage)

 ## Features